Jacqui Lambie facts for kids

 Australian Army (1989–2000)

 Lambie enlisted in the Australian Army in 1989.
 She completed her recruit training while unknowingly pregnant with her first child.
-Her pregnancy was not recognised until four months later; army medical officers had attributed her menstruation stopping to the stress of training.
+Her pregnancy was not recognised until four months later.

 After basic training, she was assigned to the Royal Australian Corps of Transport in 1990.
 She remained with the Transport Corps for five years before being transferred to the Royal Australian Corps of Military Police, where she worked for another five years, achieving the rank of Corporal.